 A comprehensive process requiring preparation time to administer the testing procedures is required to identify the suitability of students for the program.
 The testing process takes place in term 3 of the school year, so that enough time may be devoted to accurately identify suitable students for this style of learning.

-Please call the school if you would like more information about the Accelerated Learning Program or the suitability of your child for approach to learning.
+Please contact the school if you would like more information about the Accelerated Learning Program or the suitability of your child for this approach to learning.